pirate/sites-using-cloudflare/README.md

 https://blog.cloudflare.com/quantifying-the-impact-of-cloudbleed/

 ### DISCLAIMER:
 List this is archived and no longer under active maintenance.
 It may contain stale or inaccurate data that will not be corrected.
+Do not link to it from press releases, it is not intended for end-users.
+If people want to find it, they can Google for it.

 This list contains *all* domains that use Cloudflare DNS, not just the Cloudflare proxy (the affected service that leaked data).
 It's a broad sweeping list that includes everything.
 Just because a domain is on the list does not mean the site is compromised, and sites may be compromised that do not appear on this list.